evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ## Step 5.
 Define the comparison windows

-We specify the period that is considered **reference**: we will use it as the base for the comparison.
-Then, we choose the periods that we treat as experiments that emulate production model runs.
+Specify the period that is considered **reference**: Evidently will use it as the base for the comparison.
+Then, you should choose the periods to treat as experiments.
+This emulates the production model runs.

 ```
 #set reference dates